naffe15/BVAR_/README.md

 The matlab 2020 release has a built in function called 'bvar' which causes a crash with previous versions of the toolbox.
 In current version, we create the function 'bvar_.m' and substitute 'bvar.m' with 'bvar_.m' in all the examples of the tutorial.
 Codes are backwarad compatible so that for matlab releases earlier than 2020 'bvar.m' still works.

+With Matlab 2022b version, the toolbox crashes when it saves figures in 'eps' or 'pdf'.
+Until the problem is resolved, the tooolbox does not save figures in 'pdf' or 'eps' if uses the Matlab 2022b version.

 Link to the youtube tutorial: https://www.youtube.com/channel/UCDepPX4wbdkIqfg438J0h_g

 Matlab toolbox requirements BVAR tutorial: statistics_toolbox; optimization_toolbox; <br />